drkOluhv/drkOluhv.github.io/home/_tech_tutorials/2-github-pages-with-jekyll.md

 - GitHub Pages
 ---

 Creating a [Jekyll](https://jekyllrb.com) website through [GitHub  Pages](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/creating-a-github-pages-site-with-jekyll) allows you to customise your site.
 This method I go through uses Git to handle changes and you can push the source to the master branch of your username.github.io repository.
+To be able to work thorugh this tutorial you should have a handle on working withing the space of GitHub and Visual Studio Code (VS Code).

+The great thing about building a website with Jekyll is that you don't have to start from scratch but also have the flexibility to customise as you like!
+A Jekyll theme is basically the foundation of your site, it has the structure, look and features inbuilt depending on the theme you choose.
+Once you get started you can add your content and edit the website from this foundation.

-Find a Jekyll theme you like, here are some different galleries to try:
+First find a Jekyll theme you like, here are some different galleries to try:

 - <http://jekyllthemes.org>